 - Allow the pumpkin pie cake to cool for at least two hours (if you can stand the wait!) before cutting in to ensure it holds together when served.

 The Greek yogurt makes the pumpkin pie part of this dessert slightly tangy.
 I like it as a contrast to the sweet crust, but add an additional 1/4-1/2 a cup of sugar if you really want a sweet pumpkin custard, too.

-This is delicious warm, room temperature, or with whipped cream on top!
-You can also sprinkle the finished pie cake with extra cinnamon, like in the photo above, or keep it plain, like in the photo below.
+This is delicious warm, room temperature, or with homemade whipped cream on top!
+You can sprinkle the finished pie cake with extra cinnamon or keep it plain.

 Another delicious way to make this cake is by adding a chopped pecan topping before cooking it.
 Yum!